chronark/swapchain/docs/docs/software-architecture.md

 The logical view of the Swapchain Web Application is comprised of 3 main components: User Interface, HTLC, and Verification.

 UI:
-The UI contains an interface for the user authentication as well as a database to store orderbook entries.
+The UI contains an interface for the user authentication as well as a command-line tool.

 HTLC:
 The HTLC contains several sub-components.
 A crucial part here, is the secret and hash generator that first generates a random secret that is then cryptographically hashed.
 In order to further conduct the swap, a hash lock sub-component and a time lock sub-component need to be set up.
 The hash lock accesses the hash generator to retrieve the hashed password, while the time lock cooperates with the refund process, so as soon as the time lock expires, the refund process can be initialized.